Outdoor Food Safety for Any Summer Event

 An older man wearing a black apron and a green shirt hands a younger kid a plate of barbecued food.
 Another middle aged woman looks on and smiles.
 They're standing around a grill at an outdoor backyard party.

 When preparing an outdoor meal, a top priority for most Central Texans is avoiding ants and sunburn.
 However, without proper food safety measures, a relaxing picnic or cookout can result in serious health issues.
-UT Health Austin dietitian Carla Cos, RDN, LD, advises practicing outdoor food safety to ensure a fun and healthy time for you and your loved ones.
+UT Health Austin dietitian Carla Cos, RDN, LD, of the Primary Care and Health Social Work care teams, shares tips on practicing outdoor food safety to keep you and your loved ones healthy and safe.

-“We really want to make sure that we take food safety seriously, and make sure that we’re taking all the necessary precautions because bacteria do multiply very quickly the hotter it gets,” says Carla.
+“We really want to make sure that we take food safety seriously,” says Cos.
+“It’s necessary to take precautions because bacteria multiples very quickly the hotter it gets.”

 Proper Storage

 A cooler is the best method to store refrigerated food.
-Cold foods should be stored below 40 degrees Fahrenheit.
-Consider packing:
+Cold foods should be stored below 40 °F.

 • Ice